Dave-team/Knowledge-base/Business-Intelligence/BI development.md

 - Never make a change promptly.
 Keep different versions and decide what’s best over time
 - Don’t build something slightly complex in SQL until the approach is confirmed across the board.
 Whenver you're code starts to look complex, take a step back and see if we can prove an easier solution and whether we can simplify the complexity
 - Don’t aim for perfection – aim for making it good enough (i.e. meeting requirements) and prioritize speed.
 Realize that it’s hard to make a perfect model that works for all cases.
 Build it for 80% of the cases first.
 You can always make it better
+- The worst thing in data is sending out bad numbers.
+Don't skip tests, don't skip peer reviews, don't take shortcuts and make sure you fully understand what you're doing, what that means and the impact that has.
+It takes an experienced data analyst to know when to slow down.
+Even when facing large amounts of pressure and urgency.
+- When changing something, try not to change too many things at the same time.
+Be able to keep track of and audit changes one by one
+- When changing infrastructure, don't change business logic as you want to compare like for like first
 - BI in short:
   - Manage expectations
   - Demonstrate small success